tidelabs/tidechain/docs/lagoon.md

 # Lagoon Testnet

 Lagoon is the latest test network for Tidechain.
-The tokens on this network are called TIFI and they purposefully hold no economic value.
+The tokens on this network are called TDFY and they purposefully hold no economic value.
 The `sudo` pallet is enabled on this network allowing the core-team to debug the chain.

 Connect to the global Lagoon testnet by running: